duncan-david23/DADTradeX/README.md

   * After all dependencies have been installed then npm run dev
   * cd into backend folder and npm install
   * After all dependencies have been installed then npm run dev

+## NB: Please don't forget to run both the frontend and the backend on different terminal.